Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 Now that you know how to render components in a React app, how do you handle rendering different components for different website pages?
 React Router is the answer!

 Think of how you have created server-side routes in Express.
 Take the following URL and server-side route.
-Notice how the /users/:userId path corresponds with the <http://localhost:3000/users/2> URL to render a specific HTML page.
+Notice how the /users/:userId path corresponds with the <a href="http://localhost:3000/users/2" class="uri">http://localhost:3000/users/2</a> URL to render a specific HTML page.

 In the default React setup, you lose the ability to create routes in the same manner as in Express.
 This is what React Router aims to solve!